kubevela/kubevela/docs/en/application.md

 # Designing Application

-Application encapsulation and abstraction is achieved by the `Application` custom resource.
+This documentation will walk through how to use `Application` custom resource.

 ## Example